kalpana-sivakumar-p/kalpana-sivakumar-p/README.md

 ## What You'll Find Here

-This GitHub is my working library — frameworks, templates, and research methodologies I've developed and refined across deep-tech and enterprise B2B environments.
+This GitHub is my working library with frameworks, templates, and research methodologies I've developed and refined across deep-tech and enterprise B2B environments.

 | Repository | What it is |
 |---|---|